-Born in 1966 in Tehran, Iran, Mojtaba Tajik’s artistic companion was a camera before a paint brush.
-Later, he was trained by the Iranian Master Aydin Aghdashloo and went on to become a hyperrealist painter, holding his first solo show in 1995.
+Born in 1966 in Tehran, Iran, Mojtaba Tajik’s artistic companion was a camera before a paintbrush.
+He was later trained by the Iranian Master Aydin Aghdashloo and went on to become a hyperrealist painter, holding his first solo exhibition in 1995.

-Tajik has held several solo shows in Iran, the US and Qatar and has participated in numerous national and international group exhibitions.
+Tajik has held several solo shows in Iran, the US and Qatar and has participated in numerous national and international group exhibitions and art fairs.
 A collection of his works was published in the book titled Boxes in 2007.